Otus-DevOps-2019-11/vshender_infra/README.md

 - A packer template for testapp base image is created
 - The packer template for testapp base image is parameterized
 - A packer template for testapp full image is created

+## Homework #8: terraform-1

+- The application instance and the corresponding firewall rule are created using Terraform